 The $\alpha(E)$ fraction was computed considering only the contribution of first and second interactions on the absorbed energy.
 Initially, the incident beam (monoenergetic and parallel) was attenuated by the top adipose layer.
 The energy absorbed in this layer was not included in the dose computation.
 Then, the central region of the breast was divided into parallel slices, perpendicular to the cylinder symmetry axis.
-The of number first interactions each slice calculated in was by $N_k(E) = N_0 \cdot \left(e^{-\mu \cdot dz \cdot (k-1)}\right) \times \left(1 - e^{-\mu \cdot dz}\right) \times \left(e^{-\mu_s \cdot a}\right)$, where E is the photon energy, μ and μ_s are the linear attenuation coefficients of the breast and adipose tissues, respectively, N_0 is the number of incident photons with energy E, dz is the slice thickness and the index k represent the kth slice.
-The average energy absorbed in the breast due to the first interactions in each slice was computed using the relation $E{1, abs} = \sum{k} E \times N{k}(E) \times \mu{en}/\mu$, where μ{en} is the linear energy-absorption coefficient of the breast.
+The number of first interactions in each slice was calculated by $N_k(E) = N_0(e^{-\mu \cdot dz(k-1)}) \times (1 - e^{-\mu \cdot dz}) \times$ $(e^{-\mu_s \cdot a})$ , where E is the photon energy, $\mu$ and $\mu_s$ are the linear attenuation coefficients of the breast and adipose layer, respectively, $N_0$ is the number of incident photons with energy E, dz is the slice thickness and the index k represents the kth slice.
+The average energy absorbed in the breast due to the first interactions was computed using the relation $E{1,abs} = \sum_k E \times N_k(E) \times \mu{en}/\mu$ , where $\mu{en}$ is the linear energy-absorption coefficient of the breast.
 The next step was to compute the energy deposited in the breast due to the second interactions.
-For this, the number of photons scattered at different directions was computed according to their differential scattering cross sections, and the point of interaction was assumed uniformly distributed on the area perpendicular to the incident beam.
-The number of second interactions was calculated and the respective absorbed energy $E{2, abs}$ was numerically evaluated by a similar way to that used to first interactions.
-Finally, the fraction of absorbed energy due to the first and second interaction, $\alpha(E)$, was computed by $\alpha(E) = (E{1,abs} + E{2,abs}) / \sum{j} E \times N_0$.
-It is worth to mention that the contribution of the second interactions on the fraction $\alpha(E)$ represented between 4 and 40% of its value, depending on the breast thickness and photon energy.
-This large contribution shows the importance to include the second interactions on the D{gN} values.
+For this, the number of photons scattered at different directions was determined according to their differential scattering cross sections, and the point of the primary interaction was assumed uniformly distributed on the area perpendicular to the incident beam.
+The number of second interactions was calculated and the respective absorbed energy $E{2,abs}$ was numerically evaluated by a similar way to that used to first interactions.
+Finally, the fraction of absorbed energy due to the first and second interaction, $\alpha(E)$ , was computed by $\alpha(E) = (E{1,abs} + E{2,abs})/R$ , where $R(=N_0 \times E)$ is the radiant energy incident on the breast.
+It is worth to mention that the contribution of the second interactions on the fraction $\alpha(E)$ represented between 4% and 40% of its value, depending on the breast thickness and photon energy.
+This large contribution shows the importance of including the second interactions on the $D{gN}$ values.

-3 - Results and Discussions
+3. Results and discussions

-3.1 - Subject Contrast
+3.1.
+Subject contrast

-The influence of the breast thickness and composition on the subject contrast is shown in Fig. 1a for a Mo/Mo target-filter combination at 28 kVp.
+The influence of the breast thickness and composition on the subject contrast is shown in Fig. 1a, for a nodule of 2 mm and a Mo/Mo target-filter combination at 28 kVp.
 The subject contrast decreases up to 90% with increasing the breast thickness and glandular content.
-It can be explained by two facts: the primary contrast decreases due to beam hardening by thicker breasts and the ratio S/P increases for large thicknesses (Dance et al., 1992, 2000b; Gingold et al., 1995).
+This can be explained by two facts: the primary contrast decreases due to beam hardening by thicker breasts and the ratio S/P increases for larger thicknesses (Dance et al., 1992, 2000b; Gingold et al., 1995).

-Fig. 1b shows the dependency of the subject contrast with the incident spectra for an average breast (50% glandular) of thickness 5cm.
+Fig. 1b shows the dependency of the subject contrast with the incident spectra for an average breast (50% glandular) of thickness 5 cm and a nodule of 2 mm.
 The subject contrast is greater for Mo/Mo spectra than for Rh/Rh spectra at lower tube potentials.
-However, increasing the kVp from 28 to 35, the subject contrast decreases up to 35, 21 and 17% for Mo/Mo, Mo/Rh and Rh/Rh spectrum, respectively.
-This is attributed to the reduction of the contrast with increasing X-ray tube potential.
-The intersection between the curves, shown in Fig. 1b, is due to the spectrum of the transmitted radiation by the breast, and the intersection point depends on the breast thickness and composition.
+However, increasing the tube potential from 28 to 35 kVp, the subject contrast decreases up to 35%, 21% and 17% for Mo/Mo, Mo/Rh and Rh/Rh spectrum, respectively.
+This is attributed to the reduction of the contrast with increasing the mean energy of the spectrum (Gingold et al., 1995).
+The intersection between the curves, shown in Fig. 1b, is due to the shape of the spectrum transmitted by the breast, and the intersection point depends on the breast thickness and composition.